NSoiffer/MathCAT/docs/index.md

 * Spanish -- Noelia Ruiz Martínez (also help with NVDA addon development) and María Allo Roldán
 * Vietnamese -- Dang Hoai Phúc and Trang Pham
 * Others??? -- please volunteer so I can list you here...

+The initial translation of many braille characters for braille codes developed in 2024 and beyond was greatly helped by a spreadsheet given to me by Georgious Kouroupetroglou and is the work of a larger team.
+For more details, see:
+* [MathBrailleCodes Repository](https://access.uoa.gr/mathbraille/index.php/en/), Speech and Accessibility Lab, National and Kapodistrian University of Athens, Greece: P. Riga, T. Antonakopoulou, D. Kouvaras, S. Lentas and G. Kouroupetroglou (2021) “[The BrailleMathCodes Repository](https://access.uoa.gr/mathbraille/index.php/en/)”, Proceedings of the 4th International Workshop on “[Digitization and e-Inclusion in Mathematics and Science 2021](https://workshop.sciaccess.net/deims2021/DEIMS2021_Proceedings.zip)” DEIMS2021, February 18-19, 2021, Tokyo, pp. 105-114.

 Thanks to everyone who volunteered!